Sign-Compute-Resolve for Tree Splitting Random Access: Preliminaries

-such that the above condition is satisfied. \JGb{This leads to the following upper bound on the lengths of the signatures.} \begin{theorem} There exist signatures of length
+such that $K(r-1) \leq q-1$ is satisfied.} \JGb{This leads to the following upper bound on the lengths of the signatures.} \JGc{We express the length in the number of $q$-ary symbols that are used.
+The reason is that this number will determine the overhead of the signatures in the overall scheme as introduced in Section~\ref{sec:idea}.} \begin{theorem} There exist signatures of length \JGc{

-\end{theorem} \begin{IEEEproof} The length of the signatures in bits follows from Theorem~\ref{th:bosechowla}.
-In particular, the signatures are represented by $K\log_r M + 1$ long strings of $q$-ary symbols, which in number of bits is
+$r$-ary symbols, where $r = \left\lfloor (q-1)/K \right\rfloor.$ These $r$-ary symbols can be represented by an equal number of $q$-ary symbols. } \end{theorem} \begin{IEEEproof} The length of \JGc{the signatures} follows from Theorem~\ref{th:bosechowla}.
+In particular, the signatures are represented by $K\log_r M + 1$ long strings of \JGc{$r$-ary symbols.
+The representation in $q$-ary symbols follows because $r\leq q$.} \end{IEEEproof} \JGc{In the proposed random access strategy we will concatenate our signatures with a message.
+We will achieve reliable communication by considering asymptotically long messages, \ie we let $N\to\infty$.
+This implies that $q\to\infty$, since $q=N\log_2 N$.
+The influence of the signatures on the rate is negligible, \ie the ratio $N_w/N$ is vanishing.}